bullhorn/rest-api-docs/source/includes/entityref/_paycheck.md

         <tr class="odd">
             <td>hoursWorked</td>
             <td>BigDecimal</td>
             <td>Total number of hours worked from the timesheet.
-This is a calculated field housing the amount of all hours worked from the Employee Pay entity. </td>
+This is a calculated field housing the amount of all hours worked from the EmployeePay entity. </td>
             <td></td>
             <td>X</td>
         </tr>